ALEKS Most Asked Questions

 - Students who plan to complete a Bachelor of Arts in Education – Elementary or Special Education and have earned a C or better in a college Intermediate Algebra, College Algebra, or Precalculus course within the last five years may, after admission to Western’s Elementary or Special Education programs, register for Math 381 without taking the MPA.

-- Students who have completed the ALEKS MPA at another college may be eligible to use those scores for placement here at Western.
-The requirements for transferring ALEKS MPA scores to Western:
+- Students who have completed a proctored ALEKS MPA at another college may be eligible to use those scores for placement here at Western.
+See FAQ titled: Can I use my ALEKS scores from another institution?
+(Located within the ALEKS Most Asked Questions section).

 - ALEKS MPA taken one or more times in a proctored setting at another school – requires verified scores.